 Here, R is the mirror reflectivity.

 While the definition for the reflectivity finesse is ambiguous, Eq.
 (5) is presented as an effective finesse that is defined by Eq.
 (3) when the other contributing factors are negligible.
-For the SA200 series, the reflectivity finesse dominates when operating with proper illumination .
+For these interferometers, the reflectivity finesse dominates when operating with proper illumination .

 The second term in Eq.
 (4) involves Fq, which accounts for mirror irregularities that cause a symmetric broadening of the lineshape.
 The effect of these irregularities is a random position-dependent path length difference that blurs the lineshape.
 The manufacturing process that is used to produce the cavity mirrors ensures that the contribution from Fq is negligible in comparison to our specified total finesse for each model.